 The village of Rainaskot has 98 permanent residents, including many people over the age of 65 and 8 children.
 The residents are all of the Gurung ethnic group.
 The village has more women than men as there are a number of widows, and many of the young men have gone to work in the Middle East and Malaysia to provide their extended families with a source of income.

 Rainaskot is located on top of a mountain ridge in the eastern part of the Lamjung district.
 Poundi is the nearest location with paved road access; from there, the unpaved road to Rainaskot lies just across the Marsyangdi River, which can be crossed by footbridge or a vehicle.

 With this ridgetop location, Rainaskot features clear views of the Himalayas from most points in the village.
 There is a hill with a Shiva temple just above Rainaskot, and from that spot, the Himalayas from Machhapuchhure to Langtang Himal can be seen as well as ridge after ridge of the middle hills.

-We are building 14 private homes and 3 community buildings—one community meeting and learning center, one historical house that will be restored to become a museum, and one building that will have an office for the homestay program and an Ayurvedic treatment center for the visitors and locals to use.
+We are building 14 private homes and 2 community buildings—one community meeting and learning center, one historical house that will be restored to become a museum.

 Who builds the houses?

 Each house is built by a team of construction workers from a nearby village, supervised by a contractor.

 Early on in the conversation with the villagers, they proposed that they would contribute to the houses financially by paying the cost of the labor.
 If they received the homes free of cost, they felt that they would not have clear ownership of their own homes.
 An exception was made for one widow who had no means to pay for the labor and the entire village agreed to this exception.